 To set up automatic email notifications for a form template, do the following.
 See here for more about Template Events in general.

-2. Click the Manage Events link at the top of the editor to open the Template Events page.
+2. Click the Settings cog at the top of the editor then click on Template Events option.
+This will take you to the Template Events page.

 3. Click the Add Trigger button to create a new event, or select an existing event to edit it.
 The event's details will display on the right side of the page.